-When you speak Italian, you are often immersed in the flow of the conversation and don’t have time to look up the right words or the correct way of saying something or throwing in that Italian idiom you learned a few weeks ago in your flashcards.
+When speaking Italian, you are often immersed in the conversation flow and don’t have time to look up the right words or the correct way of saying something or throwing in that Italian idiom you learned a few weeks ago in your flashcards.
 There is not just enough time.

-Once, an excellent French teacher that tutored me at my university years told me: at this point ( I was a B2 level in French), the best thing you can to make the most out of your learning time and become an advanced speaker is writing.
+Once, an excellent French teacher that tutored me during my university years told me: at this point ( I was a B2 level in French), the best you can to make the most out of your learning time and become an advanced speaker is writing.

 Interested leveling up your Italian through conscious writing?
 Contact me here.